Katherine Southwell

 Katherine Southwell (died 1657) was an English courtier.

 She was a daughter of Sir Robert Southwell and Elizabeth Howard, and a granddaughter of Charles Howard, 1st Earl of Nottingham.

 She was a gentlewoman in the household of Anne of Denmark, with her sisters Elizabeth Southwell and Frances Southwell.
+Frances and Katherine were given mourning clothes on the death of Prince Henry in 1612.